dimmyvi/secure-credential-transfer/charter.md

 - Defining the mechanism the receiver will use in order to provision the credential with the credential authority
 - The User Interface (UI) that is displayed to the sender or receiver during sending or receiving - this will depend on the device OEM’s UI and HI guidelines.
-- For proprietary credential types, the protocol the WG aims to establish shall not define the actual format nor content of each field within the encrypted data stored on the relay server.
-For credentials adhering to public standards, the encrypted data will be defined by that public standard.
+- Defining the format or content of each field within the encrypted data (i.e., the provisioned credentials and associated information) stored on the relay server.

 The WG will deliver a protocol to facilitate secure credential transfer.
 The WG must consider all Privacy and Security considerations in an effort to perform the credential transfer in a secure manner.
 The protocol will use appropriate cryptographic mechanisms to protect the transferred credentials in accordance with the security and privacy goals described above.